ad-si/adriansieber-com/_drafts/2018-05-13_haskell/main.md

 if you're actually implementing something else.

 Also:
-The idiomatic version of the function in Haskell would actually be `reverseAndShout = toUpper . reverse`, but that's a topic for another post 😉.
+The idiomatic version of the function would actually be `reverseAndShout = toUpper . reverse`, but that's a topic for another post 😉.
 Feel free to search for "pointfree style" if you want to dig deeper.